bitwalker/libgraph/README.md

 This library provides:

-- An implementation of a graph datastructure, `Graph`, designed for both directed and undirected graphs, however API support for undirected graph operations is lacking at the moment, as I'm primarily concerned with directed graphs at the moment, however I will be working on pushing that support forward as soon as possible.
+- An implementation of a graph datastructure, `Graph`, designed for both directed and undirected graphs.
+The API supports undirected graphs, but I'm still getting the tests updated to cover properties of undirected graphs.
 - A priority queue implementation `PriorityQueue`, oriented towards graphs (it prioritizes lower integer values over high), it is the fastest priority queue I know of which allows arbitrary priorities, and is more or less at parity with `pqueue3` from [the pqueue library](https://github.com/okeuday/pqueue/), which supports priorities from 0 to 65535.
 - An idiomatic Elixir API for creating, modifying, and querying it's graph structure.
 Creating and modifying a graph can be done in a single pipeline, and all queries take a Graph as their first parameter (one of my complaints with `:digraph` is that there is some inconsistency with the API between `:digraph` and `:digraph_utils` for no apparent reason).
-- A `Reducer` behaviour, for defining your own means of traversing a graph, and being able to use that with the standard `libgraph` API.
-Two reducers, breadth-first and depth-first, are provided out of the box, however this API is still early in development, so expect some changes here - at this time it is not fully supported.
+- Two "Reducer" implementations for mapping/reducing over a graph.
+I am trying to figure out the best way to make these extendable and part of the API, so that you can drop in your own shortest path algorithms, etc - but I have yet to come up with an approach that feels good on that front.
 - A `Serializer` behaviour, for defining custom serialization of graphs, with a Graphviz DOT format serializer provided out of the box.